mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 ## v5.5.2 -1 Patch (April 10,2020)

 !!! bug
+    **Design page of DevOps Console was inaccessible cause by an update of GitLab**

     With GitLab version 12.9.2 file_path beginning with `/` failed.
-With this problem, the configuration files of the advanced services cannot be downloaded, so **the Design area is inaccessible**.
+With this problem, the configuration files of the advanced services cannot be downloaded, so the Design area is inaccessible.

 **Fixed**